bradgarropy/bradgarropy.com/content/pages/resume.md

 -   Led a team of five contractors to test more in depth issues.
 -   Weekly interlocks on automated testing status with developers.
 -   Managed the entire stack supporting development testing.
-    -   VMs and their configuration with Puppet and Artifactory.
-    -   MATF test framework.
-    -   Hardware systems, managed with GRM.
-    -   Jenkins jobs for continuous integration.

 _Modular Automated Test Framework (MATF)_